Bulldog Camps: Fishing & Hunting

-Once believed to be bottomless, Enchanted Pond was eventually found to be little over 200 ft. deep, making it easily the deepest lake in the region and a great place to catch bright native brook trout in crystal clear oligotrophic waters.
+Once believed to be bottomless, Enchanted Pond was eventually found to be little over 200 ft. deep, making it the deepest lake in the region.
+It contains native brook trout in its oligotrophic waters.

 Hunts are run in the fall from the last week of August through the first week of December and include hunts for bear, whitetail deer, moose, coyote, grouse, woodcock, and rabbit.